Cruising the North Atlantic on Black Watch

 As the first hour had passed without a sighting, we were growing to suspect that perhaps there would be no cetaceans to see, but that was before someone spotted a small pod of striped dolphins way off the port bow, but they were moving away from us.
 Then, minutes later, almost in unison, several of us shouted that magic word… “Blow!”
 Way, way off on the horizon, we had spotted a large spout of moist, warm air from a whale’s blowhole.
 The one thing that Futurismo do not do, however, is ‘chase’ whales or dolphins, for fear of distressing them, which is why, when the pod of common dolphins surrounded the boat at about the same time, the skipper slowed the boat, allowing the highly sociable dolphins with several calves to interact with us on their own terms.

-It was a truly magical time, and one of a number of highlights that my wife and I enjoyed as part of a 13-night cruise on board Fred Olsen’s Black Watch.
+It was a truly magical time, and one of a number of highlights that I enjoyed as part of a 13-night cruise on board Fred Olsen’s Black Watch.
 We had set sail from Liverpool, a particularly pleasant way to begin a cruise, as opposed to flying to a departure port, something that we had done a number of times previously.
 We were to spend a pleasant three days at sea before arriving at Praia da Vitoria, Terceira, a volcanic island in the Azores archipelago and our first port of call.
 Praia da Vitoria is located in a large bay on the east coast, and its narrow streets and alleys are lined with attractive old houses featuring characteristic, often grated, sash windows.

 The weather was not particularly kind to us when we disembarked, with dark clouds threatening rain, but no matter, we were here to enjoy the sights and sounds and smells of new destinations, and we looked forward to walking the cobbled streets of this UNESCO World Heritage site.
 Having reached the main avenue of shops, we continued to the marina, which is located on the far eastern corner of the town.
 The marina is protected by the northern and southern jetties of the bay, and we soon found ourselves gazing across a huge expanse of sandy beach, the largest in the Azores, as we walked along the seafront road, Avenida Beira-Mar, and sat and enjoyed coffee in one of the numerous cafés that line the attractively paved promenade.
 It was clear that the bars and restaurants hereabouts had adapted comfortably to the demands of tourism.